 The workshop was attended by 84 delegates, including participants, facilitators and observers.
 Nominated delegates were from the Ministry of Health and NITAG members from Afghanistan, Australia, Bangladesh, Bhutan, Cambodia, India, Indonesia, Lao DPR, Malaysia, Maldives, Myanmar, Nepal, Papua New Guinea, Sri Lanka, Thailand and Vietnam.
 Other participants came from Academia, Research Institutes/Centers, National and International Organisations and industry.
 Facilitators were from: UNPAD, IPS, Indonesian Society of Gynaecologic Oncology (INASGO), MoH Indonesia, NITAG Indonesia, WHO/Indonesia, WHO/WPRO, NESI/University of Antwerp, IARC/WHO, WHO/India, MoH Oman, NITAG Australia and University of Pretoria, South Africa.

 Presentations highlighted key aspects on burden of cancer caused by HPV, cervical cancer screening, update on HPV vaccine and cost effectiveness, delivery strategy for HPV vaccination, role of advocacy communication and social mobilization for building public trust in HPV vaccination and monitoring as well as evaluation of HPV vaccination programme.
 In addition, the role of NITAGs in decision making process for HPV vaccine introduction was also emphasized.
-Experiences of HPV vaccine introduction from the regions were shared by the delegates from Australia, Malaysia, Bhutan, Malaysia and Sri Lanka.
+Experiences of HPV vaccine introduction from the regions were shared by the delegates from Australia, Malaysia, Bhutan, Maldives and Sri Lanka.
 Moreover, participants from all the participating countries shared the status of HPV vaccination program in the respective countries along with potential challenges and opportunities for the national introduction of the HPV vaccine.

 The round table discussion explored on how to overcome hurdles for HPV vaccine introduction and cervical cancer screening, focusing on socio-economic and cultural challenges.
 The countries who had already introduced the HPV vaccination programme successfully in the region shared their experiences and lesson learnt which was followed by interactive plenary discussion.